software-mansion/react-native-audio-api/README.md

 ## Credits

-This project has been bult and is maintained thanks to the support from [Software Mansion](https://swmansion.com)
+This project has been built and is maintained thanks to the support from [Software Mansion](https://swmansion.com)

 [![swm](https://logo.swmansion.com/logo?color=white&variant=desktop&width=150&tag=react-native-reanimated-github 'Software Mansion')](https://swmansion.com)